360dialog/sample-app-ios/README.md

 The `InboxViewController` demonstrates the integration of the Inbox Service where the user can read, update and delete the received Inbox Messages

+## Campaing Tester

+This project also contains and uses a `D360TesterKit` to simulate the 360dialog campaings for testing or demonstration purposes.
+Please note that this framework is not inteded for production use and its sole purpose is to simulate the campaigns within this sample app.

+You are free to experiment with it to try different campaigns.
+Refer to its [README](D360TesterKit/README.md) for more example.

 ## Resources

 For more detailed explenation, we enourage you to read the [Developer portal](https://developer.360dialog.io/mobile/apple/sdk_setup.html?ios)